 While staging can help a homeowner sell their property, certain staging mistakes can have the opposite effect.
-A well-staged home will have clutter removed, will be properly maintained and will be organized and tidy.
-Mistakes that homeowners make when staging their home can be varied.
+A well-staged home will have clutter removed, will be properly maintained, and will be organized and tidy.
+Mistakes that homeowners make when staging a home can be varied.

 Large collections of anything like books, knick-knacks or stuffed animals can all become clutter.
 Closets that are stuffed with clothes and shoes are cluttered.
 Storage spaces full of boxes are also cluttered.
 Clearing out these spaces so that buyers can see the true dimensions and nature of the space can help sell the home.

 Another common problem is a failure to address issues like maintenance problems or smells in the house.
 Everything should be in working order when the house is put up for sale, and the air should be freshened.
 If these problems are not addressed before the house is put up for sale, the homeowner's staging efforts may be for naught.